MichaelCurrin/jekyll-gh-actions-quickstart/README.md

 This project uses **GitHub Actions** to build a site with Jekyll 4 and make the output available to serve as static output with GitHub Pages.

+If you are unfamiliar with any of those tools, see the [GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) tutorial on the Jekyll docs.
+That tutorial links back to this repo.

 Highlights of the repo:

 - [main.yml](/.github/workflows/main.yml) - workflow config for GH Actions.